 School of Arts and Sciences-Newark

 The School of Arts and Sciences-Newark at Rutgers University-Newark includes two undergraduate colleges that operate as one: Newark College of Arts and Sciences (NCAS) and University College-Newark (UC-N).
-Together, they form the largest of the six schools on campus, enrolling more than 60 percent of undergraduates and offering majors in nearly 40 fields.
+Taken together, they form the largest of the six schools on campus, enrolling more than 60 percent of undergraduates and offering majors in nearly 40 fields.

 NCAS serves college students who attend classes during the day, while UC-N is geared toward nontraditional students who work during the day and attend college part time, evenings, or on weekends.

 Anchored by a world-class faculty strongly committed to both teaching and cutting-edge research, state-of-the-art life-science and arts facilities, and students who embody unparalleled diversity, NCAS and UC-N offer an outstanding liberal arts curriculum to undergraduate students in all the schools at Rutgers University-Newark, while providing excellence in preprofessional studies within NCAS and UC-N such as medicine and health, law, and social work.
 Students have the opportunity to participate in two honors options, the Honors College and the Honors Living-Learning Community, as well as several joint and accelerated programs in medicine, law, public health, and the health professions (the latter in conjunction with the School of Health Professions).

 NCAS and UC-N students enjoy an intimate educational experience with small class sizes, working closely with faculty both in the classroom and through undergraduate research opportunities.
 The former helps students develop strong communication and critical-thinking skills, and a worldview that is comfortable with diversity and adaptive to new job requirements.
 The latter enables them to leverage the university's status as a top-level research institution, providing an exceptional hands-on experience that sets these students apart when applying to graduate schools and/or entering the job market.